ngoc-nguyen-0/DGG/README.md

 # DGG
 Pytorch implementation of the paper:

-Linxiao Yang, Ngai-Man Cheung, Jiaying Li, and Jun Fang, "Deep Clustering by Gaussian Mixture Variational Autoencoders with Graph Embedding", In ICCV 2019.
+$ Linxiao Yang, Ngai-Man Cheung, Jiaying Li, and Jun Fang, "Deep Clustering by Gaussian Mixture Variational Autoencoders with Graph Embedding", In ICCV 2019.

-The source code is published with the permission of authors.
+#### The source code is published with permission of authors.

 #### Run Example:
 ```